Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and

 \subsection{Comparison to Existing Literature}

 There are two main approaches to HAR inference differing on whether the LRV estimator is consistent or not.
-The classical approach relies on consistent which results in HAC estimators {[}cf. Newey and West \citeyearpar{newey/west:87,newey/west:94}, \citet{andrews:91} and \citet{hansen:92ecma}{]}.
+The classical approach relies on consistency, which results in HAC estimators {[}cf. \citeauthor{newey/west:87} \citeyearpar{newey/west:87,newey/west:94}, \citet{andrews:91} and \citet{hansen:92ecma}{]}, and on bandwidths chosen via MSE criterion.
 Inference is standard because HAR tests follow asymptotically standard distributions.
 The researcher then uses corrected standard errors and asymptotic critical values.
 It was shown early that classical HAC standard errors can result in oversized tests when there is substantial temporal dependence.
 This stimulated a second approach based on inconsistent LRV estimators that keep the bandwidth at some fixed fraction of the sample size {[}cf. \citet{Kiefer/vogelsang/bunzel:00}{]}.
 Because of the inconsistency, inference is nonstandard and HAR tests do not asymptotically follow standard distributions.
 Critical values are to be obtained numerically.
-Long bandwidths/fixed-$b$ methods require stationarity and were shown to achieve high-order refinements {[}e.g., \citet{sun/phillips/jin:08}{]} and to reduce the oversize problem of HAR tests.\footnote{The fixed-$b$ or post-HAC literature is vast, see \citet{dou:18}, \citet{lazarus/lewis/stock:17}, \citet{lazarus/lewis/stock/watson:18}, \citet{Goncalves/vogelsang:11}, \citet{dejong/davidson:00}, \citet{ibragimov/muller:10}, \citet{jansson:04}, \citeauthor{Kiefer/vogelsang:02} (2002, 2005) , \citeauthor{muller:07} (2007, 2014) , \citet{phillips:05}, \citet{politis:11}, \citet{preinerstorfer/potscher:16}, \citeauthor{potscher/preinerstorfer:18} (2018; 2019) , \citet{rho/vogelsang:2020}, \citet{robinson:98}, Sun \citeyearpar{sun:13,sun:14,sun:14a}, \citet{toulis:2019}, \citet{velasco/robinson:01} and \citet{zhang/shao:13}.} Our approach falls in the first category; we propose HAC estimators and standard HAR inference.
+Long bandwidths/fixed-$b$ methods require stationarity and reduce the oversize problem of HAR tests.
+The bandwidth choice is often based on testing-oriented criteria {[}e.g., \citet{sun/phillips/jin:08}{]}.
+Our approach falls in the first category; we propose HAC estimators and standard HAR inference.